 How is celiac disease diagnosed?

-Celiac disease is suspected in people who have signs or symptoms of malabsorption or malnutrition.
+Celiac disease is suspected in people who have signs or symptoms of recurrent diarrhea, abdominal bloating, and malabsorption or malnutrition.
 Other diseases, however, can produce malabsorption and malnutrition, such as pancreatic insufficiency (a pancreas that is not able to produce digestive enzymes), Crohn's disease of the small intestine, and small intestinal overgrowth of bacteria.
 It is important, therefore, to confirm suspected celiac disease with appropriate testing.

 Specific antibody tests for celiac disease

 Antibodies are proteins that are produced by the immune system to fight viruses, bacteria, and other organisms that infect the body.
 Sometimes, however, the body produces antibodies against non-infectious substances in the environment (for example, in hay fever) and even against its own tissues (autoimmunity).